harness/developer-hub/.github/pull_request_template.md

 Thanks for contributing to the Harness Developer Hub!
-Our code owners will review your PR.
+Our code owners will review your submission.

 ## Purpose

 What is the motivation for this PR?
 What changes does it include?
 Include as much or as little detail as needed.

-If the PR is related to a specific Jira or GitHub issue, include the issue ID in the PR title.
+If this submission relates to a Jira or GitHub issue, include the issue ID in the title.

 Internal Harness contributors - Please edit this summary to include preview links after the preview build finishes.